 Deliciously moreish, the nutty flavours of our spicy peanut dressing will be a hit with the crowds.
-A great Asian style salad dressing recipe to have in your food locker.
+A great Asian style salad dressing recipe that goes with everything!

 Why is Peanut Salad Dressing So Popular?

-Many popular peanut salad dressing recipes are known synonymously with Southeast Asian cooking.
+Many popular peanut salad dressing recipes are often synonymous with Southeast Asian cooking.

-The ever so popular Indonesian gado gado salad is the first one that comes to mind.
+The ever-so-popular Indonesian gado gado salad is the first to come to mind.
 A combination of fresh vegetables like cucumber, beansprouts, green beans and cabbage bulked up with fried tofu or tempeh and boiled egg, gado gado is finished with a spicy peanut dressing that ties everything together.

 Which Peanut Butter To Use In Peanut Salad Dressing?